northwesternmutual/regent/README.md

 #### left

 The `left` property represents the left side of our predicate.
 In the above example the `@` character means this value will be looked up in our data object.
+The `left` property usually contains an `@`, but there is no reason it couldn't also be a constant.

 Regent uses `lodash.get` to evaluate strings representing fully qualified object paths.
 This means you can navigate deep into the data structure for your rule, like this: